 You can choose to add your flour mixture to a gallon sized Ziploc bag and individually coat each chicken breast that way for an easy clean up.
 Be sure to discard any of the flour mixture leftover.

 Next, you’ll brown your chicken breasts on both sides by placing it into a hot pan with melted butter.
 You don’t want the heat too high, so a medium high flame is best.
 Sear both sides.
 Don’t worry about cooking it through, the chicken will continue to cook with the Marsala sauce.
 You want a beautiful golden outside with the tiniest hint of crisp at the edges.
 Think of the perfect buttered pancake with a golden edge of crispiness.
 Yes, that is the goal -but not hard, just a little tiny bite that has formed when the flour that has crisped to perfection.

-Now that your chicken is perfectly golden on both sides, you will add in your sliced mushrooms, garlic, good quality Marsala wine and Sherry wine.
+Now that your chicken is perfectly golden on both sides, you will add in your sliced mushrooms, bacon (this is optional, but really…BACON!), garlic, good quality Marsala wine and Sherry wine.
 Cover and let simmer until the chicken cooks, before you finish making your Marsala chicken recipe.